CiMillan/Data-Science-setup/README.md

 :heavy_check_mark: If you see "Virtualization: Enabled", you're good to go :+1:

-:x: If the line is missing or if the virtualization is disabled, please **contact a teacher before trying to activate the Virtualization**
+:x: If the line is missing or if the virtualization is disabled:
 <details>
   <summary>Activate Virtualization</summary>